-Note: If another person can claim you as a dependent on his or her tax return, you cannot claim exemption from withholding if your income exceeds \$1,050 and includes more than \$350 of unearned income (for example, interest and dividends).
+Note: If another person can claim you as a dependent from withholding if your income exceeds \$1,050 and includes more than \$350 of unearned income (for example, interest and dividends).

 Exceptions.
-An employee may be able to claim exemption from withholding even if the employee is a dependent, if the employee:

-- Is age 65 or older,
+An employee may be able to claim exemption from withholding even if the employee is a dependent, if the employee: • Is age 65 or older,

-- Is blind, or
+Is blind, or

-- Will claim adjustments to income; tax credits; or itemized deductions, on his or her tax return.
+Will claim adjustments to income: tax credits: or

-The exceptions do not apply to supplemental wages greater than \$1,000,000.
+The exceptions do not apply to supplemental wages greater than \$1,000,000